 Why Should Digital Nomads Go To Merida, Mexico?

 When we were Playa del Carmen digital nomads, we heard a lot of good things about Merida.
-It’s just a 4-hour ride from Playa del Carmen to Merida which makes it a great weekend destination.
-However, we wanted to see what it’s like to live there as digital nomads for a month and if it could be a rising digital nomad hotspot.
+It’s just a 4-hour trip from Playa del Carmen to Merida which makes it a great weekend destination.
+However, we wanted to see what it was like to live there as digital nomads for a month and if it could be a rising digital nomad hotspot.

 Spoiler Alert: We loved it but some things could be improved!